How To Find Us

 The Scottish National Portrait Gallery is five minutes’ walk from Princes Street on Queen Street (round the corner from Harvey Nichols).

-Closed 25 and 26 December and open on 1 January from 12 noon.
+Closed 25 and 26 December.
+Open on 1 January from 12 noon.
+Open on 2 January until 5pm.

 Admission is free.
 A charge may be made for special exhibitions.